PierreSenellart/provsql/doc/source/user/aggregation.rst

 Arithmetic on Aggregate Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Arithmetic, explicit casts, window functions, and other expressions
+Arithmetic, explicit casts, and other expressions
 (``COALESCE``, ``GREATEST``, etc.) on aggregate results are supported,
 both in the same query and over subquery results: